Basketball Fundamentals - the Art of PassingBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-When the low post is fronted, a lob pass over the top can be attempted, but only if your post player has a clear advantage... this pass is often unsuccessful.
+When the low post is fronted, a lob pass over the top can be attempted, but only if your post player has a clear advantage as this pass is often unsuccessful.

 You can design your own simple drills.
 One would be to practice the pass from point to wing and back, using one or two defenders.
 Teach the V-cut and back-cut.
 Teach the point guard how to make a nice leading bounce pass to the back-cutter.

 Another drill practices the wing to low post pass using two defenders.
 Teach the passer how to fake and open the passing lane and how to make the "step-around" bounce pass (see above).
 He/she must also recognize the correct target.
-If the defender is playing on the baseline side, make the pass to your teammate's hip on the lane side.
-If the defender is playing on the lane side, put the pass on your teammate's baseline hip.
-You can also front the low post and practice the lob pass "over the top".
+If the post defender is playing on the baseline side, from the high side of your defender, pass to your teammate's hip on the lane side.
+If the post defender is playing on the lane side, pass to your teammate's baseline hip.

-Another drill is to put your offense in a half-court set against a man-to-man defense, and have them pass against this defense... no dribbling allowed, unless it is a one or two bounce dribble to attack the hoop, or a drive and dish.
+5-on-5 drill.
+Put your offense in a half-court set against man-to-man defense.
+Have them pass against this defense with no dribbling allowed, except for a one or two bounce dribble to attack the hoop, or a drive and dish.
 After five possessions, switch offense and defense.
-Make sure your receivers are making good V-cuts or back-cuts and they come to the ball when receiving.
+Make sure your receivers are making good V-cuts or back-cuts and moving toward the ball when receiving.
 Here also is an opportunity to stress the importance of setting good screens.
-All passes are caught with two hands with the receiver in triple threat position.
+Most passes are caught with two hands with the receiver in triple threat position.

-Also practice passing against various zones, again with no dribbling... get them to move the ball quickly in order to over-shift the zone.
+Also practice 5-on-5 passing against various zones, again with no dribbling.
+Move the ball quickly to over-shift the zone.
 Use the two-handed overhead pass and skip passes.
-Get them to recognize the gaps in the zone.
-Use the bounce pass into the post, and make good inside passes.
-Not only do these drills help your passing, but also help your team to learn how to break zone defenses down... and it's a lot more fun than just doing simple partner passing drills.
+Read the gaps in the zone.
+Not only do these drills help your passing, but also help your team to learn how to break zone defenses down - and it's a lot more fun than just doing simple partner passing drills.